Monmouth College Department of Biology

 Courses taught

-Cell Biology, Genetics, Molecular Biology, Microbiology, Life on Earth, Biotechnology and Human Values, Bioinformatics, Global Perspectives: World Impact of East Asian Science, Introduction to the Liberal Arts.
+Cell Biology, Genetics, Molecular Biology, Microbiology, Life on Earth, Biotechnology and Human Values, Bioinformatics, Global Perspectives: World Impact of East Asian Science, Introduction to the Liberal Arts, The Tao of Travel, Sacred Places, Wilderness: Rainforest Ecosystems, Wilderness: Galapagos Ecosystems, Wilderness: Caribbean Ecosystems, Introduction to Environmental Science, Environmental Microbiology: the Extremophiles, Plants and Society, 3D Animation, Advanced 3D Animation (College for Kids)

 Research Interests

 Other projects in my laboratory involve computer-based analysis of genomic sequences, or bioinformatics.
-People who study this field of science are usually called "data miners" since they take large amounts of data and extract important sequences from them.
-Since I’m more concerned with junk DNA, my students are more akin to "data junk collectors", or if you prefer, "bioinfomaniacs".
-Focus here centers on the identification and analysis of repetitive sequences in a wide range of eucaryotic genomes and the prediction of the "bendability" of DNA in these repetitive regions, with the hopes of someday being able to predict their ability to assume structural roles in the genome.
+People who study this field of science are usually called “data miners” since they take large amounts of data and extract important sequences from them.
+Since I’m more concerned with repetitive, or junk, DNA, my students are more akin to “data junk collectors”, or if you prefer, “bioinfomaniacs”.
+Focus here centers on the identification and analysis of sequences which have been transferred among bacteria or between eukaryotes and bacteria via horizontal gene transfer, or HGT, as opposed to vertically (from parents to offspring) like the majority of gene transfer.

 Recent Publications